Alorel/alo-framework/docs/index.md

 * SQLSession now uses the ALO_SESSION_TABLE_NAME instead of self::TABLE_NAME
 * json encode/decode removed from MemcachedSession write/fetch()
 * FormValidator documentation edit
+* Cron editor now throws an exception if you try to invoke it on a Windows machine